karakun/karakun.github.io/you-at-karakun.md

 At Karakun, we heavily rely on open source software in our daily business.
 Since we strongly believe in open source, we actively contribute to many of these technologies.
 To always be up-to-date, we attend leading software engineering conferences like JavaLand, Devoxx, Jfokus or JCON.
-Plus, we organize internal hackathons and sponsor meetups like Hackergarten or JUGs.
+Plus, we organize internal Code Camps and sponsor meetups like Hackergarten or JUGs.
 And last but not least, we are co-organizers of [BaselOne](https://baselone.org/){:target="_blank"} - a 2-day software development event in the heart of Basel (Switzerland).

 We are  proud to be the home of Conference speakers, Java Champions, Java Rockstars and Java book authors.